constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

 As soon as practical, mix in practices that exercise the inductive attitude, computer programming, problem solving, heuristics, self-awareness, self-control, and social skills.

-Teachers need to keep in mind major milestones that should be achieved, including computer programming,, Boolean logic, binary numbers, types, Cartesian coordinates, geometric modelling, dimensional analysis, the arithmetic of fractions, binary search, depth-first search, breadth-first search, iterative deepening, radix-point arithmetic, limits of Stern-Brocot sequences, divergent sequences, counting combinatorially, matrix arithmetic, probability, statistics, inductive reasoning, deductive reasoning, recursion, syntax and parsing, and proof by induction.
+Teachers need to keep in mind major milestones that should be achieved, including computer programming, Boolean logic, binary numbers, types, Cartesian coordinates, geometric modelling, dimensional analysis, the arithmetic of fractions, binary search, depth-first search, breadth-first search, iterative deepening, radix-point arithmetic, limits of Stern-Brocot sequences, divergent sequences, counting combinatorially, matrix arithmetic, probability, statistics, inductive reasoning, deductive reasoning, recursion, syntax and parsing, and proof by induction.
 Teachers need to assist reaching simple milestones in these topics as early as is reasonable.

 A first exposure to an idea or concept need not be a deep exposure: it only needs to be deep enough to establish a sturdy memory tripod or two, ideally by relating the concept to one or two other ideas in the curriculum.
 A secondary goal for an ideal lesson should be to drop some breadcrumbs and suggested readings that will hopefully create a mental reference in many students, and that hopefully a few students will someday follow up on.